 Did you know

-- TriviaThe dogs featured in the film would often have their tails tied down to their legs because the dogs would be enjoying themselves so much that they would wag their tails during filming.
-This tactic was missed once in the editing where they show Cujo from behind ready to attack and his tail is wagging energetically.
+- TriviaThe dogs featured in the film would often have their tails tied down to their legs because the animals would be visibly enjoying themselves so much that they would wag their tails during filming.
+This tactic was missed once in the editing, where one shot clearly shows Cujo from behind, growling and supposedly ready to attack, but wagging his tail energetically.
+Such is also the case about 54 mins. in, after "Cujo" has finished his first kill: the dog must have broken out of its tail restraint, as it's wagging it unusually low, yet happily.

 - GoofsDuring the first night that Cujo has Donna and Tad trapped in the car, Cujo becomes enraged by the ringing phone and crashes through the window to attack it.
 When the phone stops ringing, Cujo remains in the window, and you can see the trainer's hand come up and pull the dog down from the window.